evfredericksen/pynacea/readme.md

 ##To Do

 - Documentation needs to be updated for new features/code changes
-- Speech recognition engines try to guess what you're saying and sometimes insert filler words ("grab right" becomes "grab the right" etc.), need to add option to filter words within grammars
 - Support for Windows and Mac OS X host systems
 - Customize num tag to allow for ranges of numbers
 - Better logging